8 types of eczema

 1. Atopic eczema

 Atopic eczema is the most common of the many types of eczema, and is characterised by itchy, inflamed skin.
-Atopic eczema is believed to be caused by an abnormal function of the body's immune system.
+Atopic eczema is believed to be caused by an abnormal response of the body's immune system.
 The condition tends to come and go, depending upon exposure to triggers or causative factors.
 When atopic eczema starts in infancy it is sometimes termed infantile eczema.
 Atopic eczema tends to run in families, and people who develop the condition often have a family history of allergic conditions such as asthma or hayfever.

 2. Contact eczema